Seniors and Substance Use: The Facts

 Psychiatric risk factors include a previous and/or concurrent substance use disorder, previous or concurrent mental illness, and avoidance coping style.
 This coping style refers to the behavioral tendency to avoid problems and challenges rather than face and deal with them.
 This tendency is frequently connected to substance abuse.

-How can you tell a senior is abusing alcohol?
-There’s no 100% way to be sure, but there are signs your loved one may be abusing that you can look out for.
+How can one tell a senior is abusing alcohol?
+There’s no 100% way to be sure, but there are signs a loved one may be abusing that one can look out for.
 These include secretive or solitary drinking, drinking rituals (before, after, or during dinner), loss of interest in things the person used to enjoy doing earlier, and consuming alcohol despite labels on prescription drugs warning about possible interaction.

 Of course, slurred speech, smelling of alcohol, and change in physical appearance are all signs.
 Chronic, medically unfounded health complaints, confusion, hostility, memory loss, and depression are also common symptoms.